 You don’t drive the nicest car, wear the fanciest clothes, take the most luxurious vacations, or own multiple houses…but you have what really matters (John 6.68-69).

 Again, this isn’t a complaint, a whine, a moan, just an observation from a passage recently preached and a little life experience.
-I love the privilege of pastoring and to be able to do it vocationally is a life-long dream come true.
-It is, on a weekly basis, the best job I’ve ever had and the most difficult job I’ve ever had.
+I love the privilege of pastoring and to be able to do it vocationally has been wonderful.
+It is, on a weekly basis, the best job I’ve ever had and at the same time the most difficult job I’ve ever had.